C-class Melbourne tram

 The C-class Melbourne tram is a fleet of three-section Alstom Citadis 202 trams built in La Rochelle, France that operate on the Melbourne tram network.
 They were the first low-floor trams in Melbourne, being delivered in 2001-2002.

 History

-To meet a franchise commitment to introduce new trams to replace Z-class trams, 36 three-section Alstom Citadis 202 low-floor trams were purchased by Yarra Trams.
+To meet a franchise commitment to introduce new trams to replace Z1 and Z2-class trams, 36 three-section Alstom Citadis 202 low-floor trams were purchased by Yarra Trams.
 They were the first low-floor trams in Melbourne, and the first tram imported for the Melbourne tram system since the 1920s.

 The design was adapted by Alstom for local conditions, with the first four trams arriving at Webb Dock on 10 August 2001.
 Following fit-out and testing at Preston Workshops, they entered service on 12 October 2001.
 The last arrived on 25 June 2002 and entered service on 30 August 2002.
 All C1-class trams initially operated solely on route 109.